 Reverse Hyperextension At Home - The Setup

-The movement of the reverse hyperextension exercise can be done extremely effectively at home - with the right setup.
+The movement of the reverse hyperextension exercise (reverse hyper) can be done extremely effectively at home - with the right setup.
 The key is finding a flat, stable surface that can hold at least 2x your bodyweight that rests 1.5-4 feet off the ground.
 Here are a few common household amenities that may be able to support your reverse hyperextension at home:

 Barstool Reverse Hyperextension At Home